k-adunn/prework-fansite/README.md

 Fan page for The Rolling Stones.
 Page shows img, video, lists, headings, paragraphs, favicon, and a table.
 Only HTML was used per instructions.
+Edit: minor CSS was used.